Are you claiming all your Rental Property tax deductions?

 - Renovation costs can be claimed as a tax deduction, but only at a rate of 2.5% a year over 40 years.

-2017 Budget changes to rental property tax deductions
+Changes to rental property tax deductions

 The 2017 Budget threw out a couple of restrictions on what rental property investors can and can’t claim as a tax deduction: